juliuszint/vis-satellite/README.md

 #### Source
 Five `.cs` files make up the entire source code for this small program.

 `Utils.cs` is a small file with two extension methods for working with embedded resources.
 One for loading the entire resource as string and the other for opening a stream to a embedded resource.
-One for loading the entire resource as string and the other for opening a stream to a embedded resource.

 `Program.cs` contains only 2 important lines of code that create a instance of the `SatelliteUniverse` class and execute the `Run` method.